Independent foundations-of-physics research institute

 New to QDL?

-May 2026: The current top-level orientation record for the Quantized Dimensional Ledger program is From Closure Admissibility to Physical Selection: A Roadmap for the Quantized Dimensional Ledger Program .
+May 2026: The concise navigation record supporting the flagship monograph is From Closure Admissibility to Physical Selection: A Roadmap for the Quantized Dimensional Ledger Program .

 This roadmap consolidates QDL across dimensional closure, QDC geometry, operator governance, mass-spectrum architecture, substrate persistence, measurement-chain integrity, claim-status firewalls, failure modes, and near-term validation paths.
-It is the recommended starting point for understanding how the major QDL records fit together.
+It is the recommended map for understanding how the monograph's claims connect to the major technical records.

 Scope note: the roadmap frames QDL as a structural-admissibility program, not a completed unification theory.
 It distinguishes definitions, reconstructions, ansatz-level hypotheses, audits, residuals, and theorem targets so that QDL can be evaluated by explicit claim status and reproducible validation paths.